First step: File the Free Application for Federal Student Aid (FAFSA)

 The FAFSA can be filed anytime after January 1 for the next school year.
 Be sure to select the correct academic year.
-There is also a worksheet on the FAFSA website you can download and print that will help you prepare before actually completing the E-FAFSA.
 Creighton's school code number is 002542.

-Processed FAFSA's should be on file with Creighton by April 1st for priority consideration.
+Processed FAFSAs should be on file with Creighton by April 1st for priority consideration.
 FAFSA results received after April 1st will be considered as funding allows.
-If we ask for copies of your federal tax returns, these should be sent to our office no later than May 1st.
+If we ask for copies of your federal tax return transcript and W2 earning statements, these should be sent to our office as soon as possible.